 For a change of pace from my usual articles on serious legal topics, this article is all about the craziest, weirdest and most unusual laws in Canada.
-The crazy Canadian laws on this list are in force across all of Canada.
+All the crazy Canadian laws found on this list were at one point in time in force and effect across all of Canada.

 (1) It is illegal to pretend to practice witchcraft in Canada.

-Section 365 of the Criminal Code provides that “[e]very one who fraudulently pretends to exercise or to use any kind of witchcraft, sorcery, enchantment or conjuration is guilty of an offense punishable on summary conviction.”
+Section 365 of the Criminal Code provided that “[e]very one who fraudulently pretends to exercise or to use any kind of witchcraft, sorcery, enchantment or conjuration is guilty of an offense punishable on summary conviction.”
 Oddly, the law is very specific in that it only applied to those who pretended to use any kind of witchcraft or sorcery.
 The actual use of magic remained legal in Canada.
-As of the time of this article, there is a bill before Parliament that would see this offence removed from the Criminal Code.
+Parliament removed this offence from the Criminal Code in 2018.

 (2) It is illegal to challenge or accept a challenge to a duel in Canada.

 Section 71 of the Criminal Code read, “[e]very one who challenges or attempts by any means to provoke another person to fight a duel, attempts to provoke a person to challenge another person to fight a duel, or accepts a challenge to fight a duel, is guilty of an indictable offense and liable to imprisonment for a term not exceeding two years.”
 Since dueling had for a long long time lost its popularity as a way to settle disputes, like pretending to practice witchcraft, Parliament scrapped this offence in 2018.
 It is now once more legal to have pretend wizard duels in Canada.

 (3) It is illegal to advertise an award for stolen and lost property which indicates no questions will be asked.